 In 1991, in response to increased ticket demand, Mirvish Productions established a subsidiary company, TicketKing, to act as a ticketing agent and provide a telephone sales service to complement the theatre ticket window.
 TicketKing has subsequently evolved into an online sales service, providing an internet box office not only to Mirvish Productions, but to many smaller Toronto theatre companies, as well.

 In 1993, Mirvish Productions took over responsibility for a second Toronto theatre when Ed and David Mirvish built the Princess of Wales, a luxurious 2000-seat venue two blocks to the west of the Royal Alexandra (and the first privately financed legitimate theatre to be built in North America in more than 30 years).
 The Princess of Wales opened in 1993 with the box office record-breaking Mirvish co-production (in partnership with London producer Cameron Mackintosh) of the musical Miss Saigon.
 The two theatres formed the centre around which Toronto's "Entertainment District" has since grown.

-The Mirvish theatre family doubled in size in 2008 when the company purchased two Yonge Street venues, the 2300-seat Canon Theatre - now the Ed Mirvish Theatre, which was renamed in honour of one of Toronto’s most beloved city boosters and the intimate, 700-seat Panasonic Theatre.
+The Mirvish theatre family doubled in size in 2008 when the company purchased two Yonge Street venues, the 2300-seat Canon Theatre - now the Ed Mirvish Theatre, which was renamed in honour of one of Toronto’s most beloved city boosters and the intimate, 700-seat Panasonic Theatre - now the CAA Theatre.

 Mirvish Productions is, today, Canada's largest commercial theatre production company.
 Its offices are located at 284 King St. West - beside the Princess of Wales Theatre - in Toronto.